Highpoint2000/URDSupload/README.md

 ![image](https://github.com/user-attachments/assets/d52b2e22-59d6-4b64-81c6-449300ef0f36)

-## Version 1.1d (only works from web server version 1.3.5!!!)
+## Version 1.1e (only works with scanner plugin 3.8f !!!)

-- Fixed problem with special characters in web server name
+- Fixed a problem with the counting and display of PI codes and PS information.

 ## Installation notes: